snoorghorbani/sutility/README.md

 ## The Optimizer: Custom Production Builds

-One of the most powerful features of SUtility is its ability to create a lightweight, optimized build for your production environment.
-The optimizer tool parses your project's source code, detects which SUtility functions are being used, and generates a new library file that includes *only* those functions.
+One of SUtility's most powerful features is a built-in tool that creates a lightweight, optimized build for your production environment by including *only* the functions your project uses.

 ---

 ## API Reference

 The full API is extensively documented within the source code itself.
-Each function includes comments explaining its parameters, return values, and usage examples.
 Please feel free to explore the `lib` directory to see all available functions.

 ---